nilsteampassnet/teampass_doc/docs/faq.md

 ### What should I backup?

-The 2 elements to store and backup are:
+The 3 elements to store and backup are:

 * the database
-* the file `teampass-seckey.txt`
+* the files `teampass-seckey.txt` and `sk.php`

 #### Line 14 @define('SECUREPATH', ...)